-We encourage our students, colleagues, families, community members and all stakeholders to reach out to us with their needs, concerns, and ideas.
+We hope all students, employees, families, community members, alumni and all other stakeholders will share with us their needs, concerns, ideas, and commitment to this great university.
 Please join us.

-Sincerely,

-Matt Carmichael, Chief of Police University of Oregon Police Department
+Sincerely, Matt Carmichael, Chief of Police University of Oregon Police Department